 Come paddle our crystal blue waters while enjoying one of the most popular activities our island offers.
 Thanks to the variety of nearby waterways, Wrightsville Beach is one of the best "SUP hubs" in the U.S., according to Outside magazine.
 Several signature races, including one of the largest SUP races in the world, Carolina Cup, help make this a paddleboard haven every April.
 Whether a first-timer or a seasoned pro, stand up paddleboarding is a fun way to enjoy the water and get a full-body workout at the same time.
 Rent all the gear you'll need from Cape Fear Paddleboarding or Wrightsville SUP.
 For a different kind of experience, book a night paddle with Wrightsville SUP where bright LED lights illuminate the water beneath and around you as you discover inland creeks under the moon and stars.
 Or, schedule a boat charter with Epic Excursions and add paddleboards to your trip to explore local uninhabited islands and unpopulated waterways.

 Take your adventure to two wheels.
 Visitors can bike the scenic route of The Loop on the road that runs alongside the path or take a spin on the 10-mile River to the Sea Bikeway that starts at Johnnie Mercers Pier in Wrightsville Beach and stretches to the Riverwalk at the foot of Market Street in Historic Downtown Wilmington.
-Recognized by the Southeast Tourism Society as one of its Top 20 events, competitive riders can participate in the U.S. Open Fat Tire Bike Championship that takes place along the ocean’s edge each March.
+Recognized by the Southeast Tourism Society as one of its Top 20 events, competitive riders can participate in the U.S. Open Fat Tire Bike Championship that takes place annually along the ocean's edge.
 Local outfitters and accommodations offer bike rentals for all your cycling needs.